You are here: Home Ordering Garlic

 Four ways to pay: On the web site, you can use your PayPal account, or pay by credit card.
 If you wish to pay with a credit card, just place your items in the shopping cart and continue through until you get to payment choices, choose your payment type from Visa, Master Card, American Express or Discover.
 Please note: PayPal is the credit card merchant so it will say,"Submit to PayPal for payment."
 You do not need a PayPal account, instead you may select the credit card of your choice for payment.
 To pay for your garlic by telephone, you can pay with a credit card or send a personal check.
 You may also email your oreder and we will calculate your garlic and shipping costs and you may send a check.

-Please note: All garlic seed, culinary garlic, garlic accessories and garlic gifts are sold through internet sales and shipped via USPS Priority Mail or UPS.
-Sorry, we do not have a store location for garlic or garlic accessories pick up.
-Thanks
+Please note: All garlic seed, culinary garlic is sold through internet sales and shipped via USPS Priority Mail.
+Sorry, we do not have a store location for garlic pick up.
+Thanks.

 See our Garlic Calendar for garlic planting schedule.
 All organic garlic seed is shipped in the order they are received so order your garlic planting stock soon!